 Melissa's work has been generously supported by the Collective Futures Fund, the New England Foundation for the Arts, the Sasaki Foundation, the Kresge Foundation, MIT's Public Service Center, the City of Boston, and more.
-They studied at the Dept. of Urban Studies + Planning at MIT, where they worked with the Data + Feminism Lab, and at the Civic Media: Art + Practice program based at the Engagement Lab at Emerson College.
 Her research about media, design process, crisis and care has been published in Big Data & Society, MIT Thresholds, New Media & Society, the proceedings of Human Factors in Computing Systems (ACM SIGCHI), and the International Journal of Human–Computer Interaction.
 Her work as a UX/visual/data designer has been recognized by the Webby’s, Kantar’s Information Is Beautiful, Awwwards, FastCompany’s World Changing Ideas, the New York Times, and others.

 You can find her CV here.